JuliaGPU/oneAPI.jl/README.md

 model](https://software.intel.com/en-us/oneapi).
 The package is verified to work with the (currently) only implementation of this interface [that is part of the Intel Compute Runtime](https://github.com/intel/compute-runtime), only available on Linux.
+Windows support is experimental.

 ## Status

+**oneAPI.jl is looking for contributors and/or a maintainer.
+Reach out if you can help!**

 The current version of oneAPI.jl supports most of the oneAPI Level Zero interface, has good kernel programming capabilties, and as a demonstration of that it fully implements